 Welcome

 While I am not a fan of the words used in a certain meme that sounds a wee bit like “Fiddle around, find out” I am a strong believer that there is nothing more true than learning by doing.
-I love that the original meme implies that the input to the finding out is probably not of high quality.
-I think the there is room for a second part of the process captured by “tear down, build up”.
+I love that the original meme implies that the input to the finding out can be low quality.
+However, I think the there is room for a second part of the process captured by the phrase “tear down, build up”.

-The initial finding out is rewarding, but a further process of tearing it apart and trying to build something from your learning is a powerful act.
+The initial discovery is rewarding, but a further process of tearing it apart and building something from your learning is a powerful act.
 I believe most of my life I have held back from doing and sharing many such investigations because I did not believe I could contribute anything interesting and that revealing my own ignorance or limits was both shameful and prideful.

-Now I understand it doesn’t matter at all if I contribute anything wider than my own improvement because my improvement is the worthwhile goal.
-And resolving myself to creating something, allows me to bring what is in my mind to the world.
-With these in the world, they can be further shaped or shattered and discarded.
-But thus exposed, I am then open to the judgment of others and their criticisms, yet I have had the courage to put words down.
-And hopefully the sense to release them when finding out better or more refined conclusions.
+I understand now, that it doesn’t matter at all if I contribute anything wider than my own improvement because my improvement is the worthwhile goal.
+Resolving myself to create something, allows me to bring what is in my mind to the world.
+With my ideas made manifest in the world, they can be refined or discarded.
+But thus exposed, I am open to the judgment of others and their criticisms, yet I have had the courage to put words down.
+Hopefully the sense to release any convictions when finding out better conclusions.

 From Hegel,